8 Setting Expectations

 Some of the material presented in this chapter will be discussed in class.
 It is your responsibility to ensure you cover all the concepts presented both in class and in this textbook.

-In a traditional computer science classroom, it is typical to have a set of actors that includes students, teaching assistants, and the instructor/professor.
+In a traditional computer science classroom, it is typical to have a set of actors including students, teaching assistants, and the instructor/professor.
 However, as mentioned in the previous section, a community-engaged CIS3750 also includes a community partner.
 Given their involvement and contributions to CIS3750, our community partner should be and is considered part of the teaching team.

 Managing Expectations